Note: The links below will

 01 February 2001 - Atlantis will arrive at the ISS in

-about a week. reports:
+about a week.
+NASA reports:

 Astronaut Bill Shepherd and Cosmonauts Yuri Gidzenko and Sergei Krikalev